box/box-python-sdk-gen/docs/file_version_retentions.md

 ### Arguments

 - file_version_retention_id `str`
-  - The ID of the file version retention
+  - The ID of the file version retention Example: "3424234"
-  - Used as `file_version_retention_id` in path `path` of the API call
-- headers `GetFileVersionRetentionByIdHeadersArg`
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns